-(c). the specific action(s) the charging party and respondent will take to effectuate settlement of the charge and the time within which the action(s) will be taken;
+(d) The specific action(s) the charging party and respondent will take to effectuate settlement of the charge and the time within which the action(s) will be taken;

-(d).
-The charging party agrees not to sue the respondent for matters which were alleged in the charge or could have been alleged in the charge;
+(e) The charging party agrees not to sue the respondent for matters which were alleged in the charge or could have been alleged in the charge;

-(e).
-The Department may investigate any alleged breach of the agreement;
+(f) The Department may investigate any alleged breach of the agreement;

-(f).
-If litigation is initiated to enforce the agreement, the City shall be awarded its reasonable attorney's fees and costs incurred in bringing the action.
+(g) If litigation is initiated to enforce the agreement, the City shall be awarded its reasonable attorney's fees and costs incurred in bringing the action;

+(h) The Department may monitor compliance for a minimum period of one year.

-(3).
-If the charging party and the respondent sign the PDS agreement, the agreement will be incorporated in an Order of the Director which will state that the parties shall comply with the terms of the PDS agreement.
+(3) If the charging party and the respondent sign the PDS agreement, the agreement will be incorporated in an Order of the Director or Division Director which will state that the parties shall comply with the terms of the PDS agreement.

-(4).
-The Director will require proof of compliance with the terms of the PDS agreement.
-When such proof is provided to the Director, he or she will administratively close the case and so notify the parties.
+(4) The Director or Division Director will require proof of compliance with the terms of the PDS agreement.

-(5).
-An order incorporating a PDS agreement will have the force and effect of an order incorporating conciliation agreement.
-A PDS agreement may be enforced in the same manner as a conciliation agreement.
-See SHRR 40-365.
+(5) An order incorporating a PDS agreement will have the force and effect of an order incorporating conciliation or conference agreement.
+A PDS agreement may be enforced in the same manner as a conciliation or conference agreement.
+See SHRR 40-350.
+The Director or Division Director may seek to enforce the terms of a PDS agreement in a court of competent jurisdiction.

-(6).
-In those instances in which a person claiming to be aggrieved or to be a member of the class claimed to be aggrieved by the practices alleged in a charge is not a party to a PDS agreement, the agreement shall not in any way prejudice the rights of such person to proceed in any forum against the respondent.
+(6) In those instances in which a person claiming to be aggrieved or to be a member of the class claimed to be aggrieved by the practices alleged in a charge is not a party to a PDS agreement, the agreement shall not in any way prejudice the rights of such person to proceed in any forum against the respondent.

 SHRR 40-320.
-EXTENT OF CONCILIATION EFFORTS
+EXTENT OF CONCILIATION AND CONFERENCE EFFORTS

-In conciliating a case in which a determination of reasonable cause has been made, the Director’s designee shall attempt to achieve a just resolution of all unfair practices found to have been committed by obtaining an agreement with the respondent that it will eliminate the unfair practices and that it will provide appropriate affirmative relief.
+In conciliating or conferencing a case in which a determination of reasonable cause has been made, the Director or Division Director shall attempt to achieve a just resolution of all unlawful practices found to have been committed by obtaining an agreement with the respondent that it will eliminate the unlawful practices and that it will provide appropriate affirmative relief.

-If the respondent has been afforded a reasonable opportunity to negotiate an agreement, the conciliation efforts may be determined to have been unsuccessful.
-If, for example, in the judgment of the Director’s designee, it is apparent from an exchange of letters that agreement cannot be reached, it is not necessary to hold a conference.
+If the charging party and the respondent have been afforded a reasonable opportunity to negotiate an agreement, and it is apparent to the Director or Division Director that an agreement cannot be reached, the conciliation or conference efforts may be determined to have been unsuccessful.

-Except in cases in which a City department is the respondent, if conciliation is not successful, the Director will issue a notice of the parties’ failure to conciliate and refer the case to the Law Department within thirty (30) days of issuance of the reasonable cause determination.
-The thirty day period may be extended at the Director’s discretion.
+In PSST, JAO and Fair Employment Practices cases except when a City department is the respondent, if conciliation is not successful, the Director or Division Director will issue a notice of the parties’ failure to conciliate and refer the case to the Law Department within thirty (30) days of issuance of the reasonable cause determination.
+The thirty day period may be extended at the Director’s or Division Director’s discretion.

 SHRR 40-325.
-CHARGING PARTY'S CONSENT NOT REQUIRED FOR CONCILIATION AGREEMENT
+CHARGING PARTY'S CONSENT NOT REQUIRED FOR CONCILIATION OR CONFERENCE AGREEMENT

-The Director will not delay the execution of an agreement with a respondent solely because a charging party contends such an agreement does not provide full relief.
-What constitutes full relief is within the discretion of the Director.

-In cases filed under SMC 14.04 or SMC 14.10, the charging party's consent is not required for the Director to enter into a conciliation agreement with a respondent if the Director determines the agreement provides the charging party all relief to which he or she would be entitled pursuant to SMC 14.04.140A, 14.04.150B, 14.10.110 A, or 14.10.120 B and pursuant to SHRR 40-055(2) and SHRR 40-320—40-325.
+In cases filed under Civil Rights and Labor Standards Ordinances except SMC 14.08, the charging party's consent is not required for the Director or Division Director to enter into a conciliation or conference agreement with a respondent if the Director or Division Director, respectively, determines the agreement provides the charging party all relief to which the charging party would be entitled pursuant to SMC 14.04.140A, 14.04.150B, 14.10.110 A, 14.10.120 B, 14.16.080E, 14.17.060A, 14.19.060F, 14.20.070D and pursuant to SHRR 40-055(2) and SHRR 40-320—40-325.

 SHRR 40-330.
-SUCCESSFUL CONCILIATION
+SUCCESSFUL CONCILIATION OR CONFERENCE